ycm-core/YouCompleteMe/README.md

 - Compile YCM.

-  - For Intel Macs, use the bundled libclang/clangd:
+  - For Intel and arm64 Macs, the bundled libclang/clangd work:

     ```
     cd ~/.vim/bundle/YouCompleteMe
     python3 install.py --all
     ```

-  - For arm64 Macs, you need to use the system libclang and Homebrew clangd:
+  - If you have troubles with finding system frameworks or C++ stanard library, try using the homebrew llvm:

     ```
+    brea install llvm
     cd ~/.vim/bundle/YouCompleteMe
     python3 install.py --system-libclang --all
     ```